mdeniz/marcus_bikes/README.md

 * **Part Option**

-  An part option is one of the options available to choose from in a customizable part, it points to a product.
-Eg. If "Frame type" is a customizable part, then "Full-suspension", "Diamon", "Step through" can be part options.
+  A part option represents one of the options available to choose from in a customizable part, it points to a product.
+Eg. If "Frame type" is a customizable part, then a part option could point to the products "Full-suspension", "Diamon", "Step through".

   *Table definition* ([source code](db/migrate/20241126172237_create_part_options.rb)):